 A few years ago, I randomly won a trip to Glenwood Springs and passes to Sunlight Mountain.
 Sunlight is super small and about a three-hour drive from Denver.
 We actually loved skiing here and exploring the Roaring Fork Valley.
 A great spot if you’re looking for a cheap and cheerful day of skiing plus hot springs.
 Read more about our trip here.

 3+ Hours but Worth the Drive…

-Steamboat Springs – Located three hours from Denver this resort is the furthest north of all the Colorado Ski Resorts.
-Steamboat boasts great tree skiing and “Champaign Powder” without terribly steep terrain.
-You can stay in the ski village or in the town about three miles from the resort.
+Steamboat Springs – Located three hours from Denver, this resort is the furthest north Colorado ski resort.
+Steamboat boasts great tree skiing and “Champagne Powder” without terribly steep terrain.
+You can either stay in the ski village or town about three miles from the resort.

-Aspen Mountain, known as Ajax is in the middle of downtown.
-Aspen Highlands, Buttermilk, and Snowmass are all a drive or bus ride away.
+Aspen Mountain, known as Ajax, is in the middle of downtown.
+Aspen Highlands, Buttermilk, and Snowmass are a drive or bus ride away.
 The town of Aspen is actually quite large, so you will most likely need a car to get around.
-The town is filled with world-class shopping, restaurants and nightclubs.
-If you can catch a show at the world famous Belly Up – do!
+It is filled with world-class shopping, restaurants, and nightclubs.
+If you can catch a show at the famous Belly Up – do!
 This tiny venue is amazing.

 You can fly directly into Aspen/Snowmass from Denver, LA, San Fran, Dallas, Chicago, Houston, and Minneapolis-St.Paul.